oliverswitzer/balloon-bot/README.md

 1. Create a `.env` file that looks like `.env.sample`.
 1. Add the `SLACK_API_TOKEN` found in Slack Dev tools
-1. Run the app with `bundle exec ruby balloon-bot.rb`
+1. Run the app `bundle exec ruby balloon-bot.rb`